yankikonnagaland/calonikai/replit.md

 - ✅ Streamlined food search results to show only essential information: name, calories, and selection form
 - ✅ Simplified meal addition validation to use basic field checks instead of complex Zod validation
 - ✅ Added graceful error handling for database connectivity and foreign key constraints
+- ✅ FIXED: Critical meal preservation issue - new food items now add to existing meals instead of replacing them
+- ✅ Removed automatic meal clearing from submitMealMutation in home.tsx
+- ✅ Updated toast message to clarify that meals remain for easy tracking after submission

 **July 7, 2025 - UPDATED: iOS Subscription Pricing Structure for Competitive Market Position:**
 - UPDATED: Basic subscription plan pricing from $2.99 to $1.99 monthly for increased accessibility